Ricy137/PhatStrategy/contracts/README.md

     //            this example, it just a simple text of the lens api url prefix.
     //
     // Your returns value MUST be a hex string, and it will send to your contract directly.
 Check the `_onMessageReceived` function in
-    // TestLensApiConsumerContract.sol for more details.
+    // PhatStrategy.sol for more details.
 We suggest a tuple of three elements: [successOrNotFlag, requestId, data] as
     // the return value.
     //
     export default function main(request: HexString, settings: string): HexString {